-It’s obvious to me there has been a large-scale effort to push messages out from these Facebook groups into the rest of the platform.
-I’ve seen an alarming number of influential Groups, most of which list their membership number in the tens of thousands of users, that seek to pollute information flows using suspiciously inauthentic but clearly human operated accounts.
-They don’t spam messages like what you’d see with “bots”; instead they engage in stealth tactics such as “reply” to other group members profiles with “information.”
+There has obviously been a large-scale effort to push messages out from these Facebook groups onto the rest of the platform.
+An alarming number of influential groups, most of which list their membership in the tens of thousands, seek to pollute information flows using suspiciously inauthentic but clearly human-operated accounts.
+They don’t spam messages like what you’d see with bots; instead, they engage in stealth tactics such as replying to other group members’ profiles with “information.”

-A variety of elementary cryptography tricks and activity-obscuring schemes are also happening within these groups.
+A variety of elementary cryptography tricks and activity-obscuring schemes are also happening in these groups.
 Simple stuff.
-Smoke and info-mirrors that gets people engaged and gives them the impression that it’s secret — and that they are part of some kind of clandestine operation for the greater good.
+Smoke and info-mirrors get people engaged and give them the impression that it’s secret, that they’re part of some kind of clandestine operation for the greater good.
 It’s an ingenious scheme: a political marketing campaign for getting the ideas you want out there at exactly the right time.

-How has the use of Groups changed since the last election?
-Well, it’s always been there.
-It’s just become much larger.
-The recent shift into groups presents a multifaceted problem.
-It means that the posts and initial coordination that seeds the conspiracies has become less discoverable, and it also means the actors working behind the scenes to push these things are less visible.
-This also means these things are less likely to be found by independent researchers and journalists, so what happens within them presents less of a liability for Facebook’s communication, legal, and PR teams.
-On the surface, what happens inside Groups is less “bad.”
+Facebook groups have always been there, but since the 2016 election they’ve become much larger.
+The shift into groups presents a multifaceted problem because the posts and initial coordination that seeds the conspiracies has become less discoverable and the actors working behind the scenes are less visible.
+These things are less likely to be found by independent researchers and journalists, so what happens within them presents less of a liability for Facebook’s communication, legal, and PR teams.

-Groups present yet another challenge for solving the underlying platform problem: they function as an anti-transparency feature, inhibiting much of the help that Facebook might get in its long-term battle against bad actors, especially for finding those responsible for polluting and disrupting the environment around shared information and politics on the platform.
+Thus, groups present yet another challenge for solving the underlying platform problem: They function as an anti-transparency feature, inhibiting much of the help that Facebook might get in its long-term battle against bad actors, finding those responsible for polluting and disrupting the environment.
 This help includes assistance from regular citizens, government and state agencies, professional journalists, and independent researchers.

-Facebook Group-originated disinformation and “hate meme”-seeding campaigns means there’s no longer a clear path to identifying the root causes — including the sources, tactical mechanisms, accounts, replies, posts, and shares — that contribute to these conspiracies, or facilitate the polarization that has ended with some of the tragic consequences we’ve seen recently in places such as Florida and Pittsburgh.
+Facebook group-originated disinformation and hate meme campaigns mean there’s no longer a clear path to identifying the root causes—including the sources, tactical mechanisms, accounts, replies, posts, and shares—that contribute to these conspiracies or facilitate the polarization that has led to tragic consequences, such as we’ve seen recently in Florida and Pittsburgh.
 Sure, the trails can be found, but the origins of the campaigns are increasingly shrouded inside thousands of active Facebook groups.
-What’s more, most of these Groups have been populated with a perfect mix of real and inauthentic user accounts.
+What’s more, most of these groups have been populated with a perfect mix of real and inauthentic user accounts.

 While automation surely plays a role in the amplification of ideas and shared content on Facebook, the manipulation that’s happening right now isn’t because of “bots.”
 It’s because of humans who know exactly how to game Facebook’s platform.
-And this time around, we saw it coming, so we can’t just shift the blame over to foreign interference.
-After the midterm elections, we need to look closely, and press for more transparency and accountability for what’s been happening due to the move by bad actors into Facebook Groups.
+And this time around, we saw it coming.
+We can’t just shift the blame over to foreign interference.
+We need to look closely and press for more transparency and accountability for what’s been happening in Facebook groups.